km-deepa/QSS-Codes/README.md

 # QSS-Codes
-we proposed a  "Quantum secret sharing protocol through noisy channel wit application in visual cryptography" We analyse the effect of two nosy enviroments such as Amplitude Damping Noisy Environment and Phase Damping Noisy Environment.
+We have developed a "Quantum secret sharing protocol in the presence of noisy channels with application in visual cryptography".
+We have analyzed the impact of two specific noisy environments, namely the Amplitude Damping Noisy Environment and the Phase Damping Noisy Environment.
-We simulate the proposed scheme on IBM-quantum experience cloud platforms.
+The proposed scheme has been simulated using the IBM-Quantum Experience cloud platform.
-We are sharing the codes of 'simulation of QSS scheme' and 'Fidelity graphs determined on MATLAB'.
+We are providing the codes for the simulation of the QSS scheme as well as the MATLAB code for generating the fidelity graphs.